aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-01-07-cockroachdb-ai-fraud.md

 The Lambda function calls the AWS SageMaker models endpoints to assign anomaly scores and classification scores to historical transactions.

-**C.** A notebook instance calls a custom embedding model from AWS Bedrock to vectorize the historical datasets trained and scored by AWS Sagemaker.
-Then store the fraudulent transactions as vectors in CockroachDB (Step 0 in the diagram).

-**1.** The data flow starts with end users (mobile and web clients) invoking Amazon API Gateway REST API.

-**2.** What are Amazon Kinesis Data Streams?
-These are used to capture real-time event data.
-[Amazon Kinesis](https://aws.amazon.com/kinesis/) is a fully managed service for stream data processing at any scale.
-It provides a serverless platform that easily collects, processes, and analyzes data in real time so you can get timely insights and react quickly to new information.
-Kinesis can handle any amount of streaming data and process data from hundreds of thousands of sources with low latencies.

-**3.** What is AWS Lambda?
-This is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-In our solution, the Lambda function is triggered by kinesis to read the stream and perform the following actions:

-**3a.** Persist transactional data into CockroachDB to enable low-latency indexing and querying of transactions.
-For this the following schema was created in the `FRAUD_DB` database:

 ```sql
 CREATE TABLE FRAUD_DB.transactions (
   transaction_id UUID PRIMARY KEY DEFAULT gen_random_uuid(),